vdbergh/vtjson/README.md

 - `ip_address` and `url`.
 These are similar to `email`.
 - `domain_name(ascii_only=True, resolve=False)`.
 Checks if the object is a valid domain name.
 If `ascii_only=False` then allow IDNA domain names.
 If `resolve=True` check if the domain name resolves.
 - `date_time(format=None)`.
 Without argument this represents an ISO 8601 date-time.
 The `format` argument represents a format string for `strftime`.
+- `date` and `time`.
+These represents a ISO 8601 date and a ISO 8601 time.
 ## Format
 A schema can be, in order of precedence:
 - An object having a `__validate__` attribute with signature